A safe, private place to get

 What if you feel that your girlfriend or boyfriend needs too much from you?
 If the relationship feels like a burden or a drag instead of a joy, it might be time to think about whether it's a healthy match for you.
 Someone who's not happy or secure may have trouble being a healthy relationship partner.

 Ever notice that some teen relationships don't last very long?
-It's no wonder — you're still growing and changing every day, and it can be tough to put two people together whose identities are both still in the process of forming.
-You two might seem perfect for each other at first, but that can change.
+It's no wonder — you're both still growing and changing every day.
+You might seem perfect for each other at first, but that can change.
 If you try to hold on to the relationship anyway, there's a good chance it will turn sour.
 Better to part as friends than to stay in something that you've outgrown or that no longer feels right for one or both of you.
 And before you go looking for amour from that hottie from French class, respect your current beau by breaking things off before you make your move.

-Relationships can be one of the best — and most challenging — parts of your world.
-They can be full of fun, romance, excitement, intense feelings, and occasional heartache, too.
+Relationships can be full of fun, romance, excitement, intense feelings, and occasional heartache, too.
 Whether you're single or in a relationship, remember that it's good to be choosy about who you get close to.
 If you're still waiting, take your time and get to know plenty of people.